MontanaFlossCo/Flint-Documentation/guides/purchases.md

 Flint.purchaseTracker = DebugPurchaseTracker(targetPurchaseTracker: storeKitTracker)
 ```

 That's all there is to it!
+If you are not ready to track purchases yet and just want to try out purchase mechanisms in your app, do the above but with no target purchase tracker.

 ## Next steps